 How to Mint NFTs

-Thank you for reading CFI’s guide to Minting Crypto.
-To keep learning and developing your knowledge base, please explore the additional relevant resources below:
+Thank you for reading CFI’s guide to NFTs.
+To keep advancing your career, the additional CFI resources below will be useful: